tawhidwasik08/itgd-test/README.md

 - [Task 1](#task-1)
 - [Task 2](#task-2)
 - [Task 3](#task-3)
-- For explaination for Task 2 and 3, please refer to `Task Explanation Document.pdf`.
+- For explanation for Task 2 and 3, please refer to `Task Explanation Document.pdf`.
 For task 1, the notebook contains explanation.

 ## Getting Started
 1. Clone the repository: